santiagoPinzonD/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

-esto es struct and typedef atenttion
+esto es struct and typedef atenttion and practice